-Leasehold improvements are amortized over the lesser of the term of the lease or 5 years.
+Leasehold improvements are amortized over the lesser of the term of the lease or five years.

 Expenditures for maintenance and repairs are charged to expense as incurred.
-When an asset is sold or otherwise disposed of, we remove the cost and associated accumulated depreciation from the accounts and recognize the resulting gain or loss in the consolidated statement of operations.
+When an asset is sold or otherwise disposed of, we remove the cost and associated accumulated depreciation from the respective accounts and recognize the resulting gain or loss in the Consolidated Statement of Operations.